mahmad02/CovidBodyDefense/README.md

 # CovidBodyDefense
-This is a tower defense video game I made based on COVID 19.
+This is a tower defense video game I made for a video game design course.
+It is like bloons tower defense, except you protect a body from covid.